DeepFrontEnd07/React_Redux_Toolkit/README.md

 🚀 Features

 --> React Framework: Built using modern React.js practices for simplicity and efficiency.
---> # Redux Toolkit #: Utilizes Redux Toolkit for streamlined state management.
+--> Redux Toolkit: Utilizes Redux Toolkit for streamlined state management.
+--> Counter Functionality: Increment, decrement, and update the counter by a custom amount.
+--> Ease of Integration: Modular structure makes it easy to integrate into larger applications.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).